 There’s nothing better than homegrown peaches.
 There’s just something about picking them yourself that makes them extra sweet.
-But they can be especially prone to disease, and it’s important to be vigilant.
+They can be especially prone to disease though, and it’s important to be vigilant.
 Even after you’ve harvested your peaches, it’s possible for disaster to strike.
 One common post-harvest disease is rhizopus rot.
 Keep reading to learn more about peach rhizopus rot symptoms and treating a peach with rhizopus rot disease.

 Peach Rhizopus Rot Info